baharm1/iMFA/purines_DMFA/README.md

 ## Purine Dynamic MFA
 This code was used to estimate time-dependent changes in purine pathway fluxes after radiation.
+In the radiation-treated tissues, we incorporated time-dependent changes of metabolite pool sizes and a dynamic MFA was performed.
 We used B-splines to generate the transient flux profiles from time-course isotope tracing data.
 The metabolic model and methodology is described in the supplementary methods of the manuscript.
 The results of purine dynamic MFA are shown in **Extended Data Fig. 7**.

 ### Usage